muratk3n/thirdwave/en/README.md

 ---

-"One country that has already seen significant growth in fuel cell usage is South Korea.
-POWER reported on three new electricity generating facilities based on fuel cell technology that were deployed in South Korea last summer: a 50-MW power plant placed in service by Hanwha Energy at its Daesan Industrial Complex in Seosan, a 19.8-MW installation in Hwasung, and an 8.1-MW facility in Paju.
+"One country that has already seen significant growth in fuel cell usage is South Korea. *Power* [magazine] reported on three new electricity generating facilities based on fuel cell technology that were deployed in South Korea last summer: a 50-MW power plant placed in ...
+Seosan, a 19.8-MW installation in Hwasung, and an 8.1-MW facility in Paju.
 'Part of the magic that we’re seeing in Korea as it relates to stationary power using fuel cells is incentives,' said Joe Cargnelli, director of engineering for Cummins’ Fuel Cell and Hydrogen Technologies division.
 “What Korea has done is they’ve created essentially the feed-in tariff for fuel cells—for stationary fuel cells.
 So, if you think back to how solar energy and wind energy got